dncoyote/interview-guides/Notes/SpringBoot.md

   - `metrics` shows metrics information
   - `loggers` shows and modifies the configuration of loggers in the application
   - `mappings` displays a list of all @RequestMapping paths

+## Spring Boot Security
+- Spring Boot Security is a powerful module provided by the Spring framework that enables developers to easily add security features to their Spring Boot applications
+### AuthenticationController.java:
+- This is a REST controller responsible for handling registration and authentication requests.

+### AuthenticationRequest.java and AuthenticationResponse.java:
+- These classes define the request and response structures for authentication.

+### AuthenticationService.java:
+- This service class handles user registration and authentication.
+- It interacts with the UserRepository, PasswordEncoder, JwtService, and AuthenticationManager.
+- In register, it saves a new user, encodes their password, generates a JWT token, and returns it in the response.
+- In authenticate, it authenticates a user, generates a JWT token, and returns it in the response.

+### RegisterRequest.java:
+- A data class used for registering new users.

+### UserRepository.java:
+- A Spring Data JPA repository for managing user data.

+### ApplicationConfig.java:
+- This configuration class defines several beans.
+- `userDetailsService()`: Defines a custom user details service.
+- `authenticationProvider()`: Configures an authentication provider using DaoAuthenticationProvider.
+- `authenticationManager()`: Creates an AuthenticationManager.
+- `passwordEncoder()`: Configures a password encoder (BCrypt in this case).

+### JwtAuthenticationFilter.java:
+- This filter checks for JWT tokens in incoming requests and handles token-based authentication.
+- It interacts with the JwtService and UserDetailsService.
+- It validates JWT tokens, loads user details, and sets up Spring Security's Authentication object.

+### JwtService.java:
+- This service class is responsible for JWT token-related operations.
+- It generates, validates, and extracts claims from JWT tokens.
+- The generateToken method creates a token with an expiration time.
+- The `isTokenValid` method checks if a token is valid.

+### SecurityConfiguration.java:
+- This configuration class is responsible for configuring Spring Security.
+- It defines the SecurityFilterChain and interacts with the JwtAuthenticationFilter and AuthenticationProvider.
+- It configures routes, authentication, session management, and filters.
+- Routes under `/api/v1/auth` are permitted without authentication.
+All other routes require authentication.
+- It sets the SessionCreationPolicy to STATELESS, ensuring no session management.
+- The JwtAuthenticationFilter is applied before the standard UsernamePasswordAuthenticationFilter.

+### Overall Code Flow:
+- When a user registers or authenticates, the AuthenticationController delegates the work to the AuthenticationService.
+- The AuthenticationService interacts with the database via the UserRepository to save or fetch user details.
+- The AuthenticationService uses the PasswordEncoder to hash passwords securely.
+- JWT tokens are generated and returned as part of the AuthenticationResponse.
+- When a user makes a request, the JwtAuthenticationFilter checks for a JWT token in the request header.
+- If a valid token is found, it uses the JwtService to validate the token and fetch user details.
+- If the token is valid, it sets up Spring Security's Authentication object, allowing access to protected resources.
+- The code achieves secure user authentication and authorization using JWT tokens, and it ensures that only authenticated users can access protected routes.
+If a user is not authenticated or provides an invalid token, they are denied access.